ArminJo/PlayRtttl/README.md

 # Compile options / macros for this library
 To customize the library to different requirements, there are some compile options / makros available.<br/>
 Modify it by commenting them out or in, or change the values if applicable.
 Or define the macro with the -D compiler option for global compile (the latter is not possible with the Arduino IDE, so consider using [Sloeber](https://eclipse.baeyens.it).
-Some options which are enabed by default can be disabled also by defining a *inhibit* macro like `USE_NO_RTX_EXTENSIONS`.
+Some options which are enabled by default can be disabled also by defining a *inhibit* macro like `USE_NO_RTX_EXTENSIONS`.
 | Macro | Default | File | Disable macro | Description |
 |-|-|-|-|-|
 | `SUPPORT_RTX_EXTENSIONS` | enabled | PlayRtttl.h | `USE_NO_RTX_EXTENSIONS` | Support loop and style.<br/>Even without `SUPPORT_RTX_EXTENSIONS` the default style is natural (Tone length = note length - 1/16).<br/>Requires around 182 additional bytes FLASH. |